juanpallotta/LPP/README.md

     ./lidarAnalysis_PDL0
     /mnt/Disk-1_8TB/Brazil/SPU/20210730/
     /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc
-    /home/juan/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf
+    /home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf

 Where:
 - `lidarAnalysis_PDL0`: Executable file of the L0 module.
-- `/mnt/Disk-1_8TB/Brazil/SPU/20210730/`: Absolute input folder with the raw-lidar files in Licel or Raymetric data format.
-Since Licel files have no defined extension, there is no way to distinguish them from the rest of the files.
-Because of that, <u>**it is important that nothing but raw lidar data files must be in this input folder**</u>.
+- `/mnt/Disk-1_8TB/Brazil/SPU/20210730/`: Absolute input folder path with the raw-lidar files in Licel or Raymetric data format.
+Since Licel files have no defined extension, <u>**it is critical that nothing but raw lidar data files must be in this input folder**</u>.
-- `/mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`: Absolute output path, **including the file name** of the output NetCDF file, in this example `20210730_L0.nc`.
-If the output file needs to be placed in a subfolder, generate it manually before running (in this example `LPP_OUT/`).
+- `/mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`: Absolute output path, <u>**including the file name**</u> of the output NetCDF file, in this example `20210730_L0.nc`.
+If the output file needs to be placed in a subfolder, generate it manually before running (in this example `/LPP_OUT/`).
-- `/home/juan/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf`: Absolute path to the configuration file containing the variables needed for the merging.
+- `/home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf`: Absolute path to the configuration file containing the variables needed for the merging.

 It is highly recommentable to use absolute paths to avoid errors in the execution.

-An example of how L0 configuration file should looks like is seen in the next code:
+In this first LPP version, L0 configuration file looks like the next code:

 ```bash
 #############################################################